m4mmon/RP360XP/README.md

 A complete command line tool exists too.
 You can use it to automate stuff with the pedal, perform tests, etc.

+I have personally made extended tests with the CLI tool and GUI on linux, and quickly tested the GUI on windows.
+"Works for me" :D

 ---

 What's next?